PARC-Robotics/documentation-2023/docs/competition-instructions/phase-1/task-2-weed-detection.md

 roslaunch parc_robot parc_task2.launch
 ```

-Upon selection of the route, the robot will promptly commence movement.
-Notably, the robot is equipped with a camera, which serves the purpose of detecting weeds in the field.
+Once the route is selected, the robot will promptly start moving.
+It's worth noting that the robot is equipped with a camera that detects weeds in the field.

-An additional topic has been created under the name `/parc_robot/weed_detection`, responsible for publishing the location of weeds in the field.
-The message type for this topic is `/parc_robot/WeedDetection`.
-Within the WeedDetection message, a list of Weed messages can be found, with each containing the GPS coordinates of the weed in the field.
-The Weed message also comprises a confidence field, indicating the level of certainty the robot has that the weed is indeed a weed.
-This field ranges from 0 to 1, with a value of 1 indicating absolute confidence and a value of 0 denoting absolute uncertainty.
+A new topic called `/parc_robot/weed_detection` has been created to publish the weed locations in the field.
+The message type for this topic is `/parc_robot/WeedDetection`, which includes a list of Weed messages containing the GPS coordinates of each weed.
+Additionally, each Weed message has a confidence field that indicates the level of certainty that the weed is indeed a weed, with values ranging from 0 to 1.
+A confidence value of 1 represents absolute certainty, while a value of 0 represents absolute uncertainty.

-Furthermore, a new topic has been introduced as `/parc_robot/robot_status`, which serves the purpose of publishing the status of the robot.
-The message type for this topic is `parc_robot/RobotStatus`.
-The RobotStatus message contains a status field, represented as a string that informs of the robot's current status.
-The possible values for this field are `started` and `finished`, where `started` indicates that the robot has begun moving along the route, and `finished` indicates that it has completed the designated route.
+Moreover, a new topic has been introduced as `/parc_robot/robot_status` to publish the robot's status.
+The message type for this topic is `/parc_robot/RobotStatus`, and the RobotStatus message contains a status field represented as a string that informs the robot's current status.
+The status field can have two possible values: started, indicating that the robot has started moving along the route, and finished, indicating that it has completed the designated route.

 ### Exploring multiple routes